shelby-frolycoding/personal-site/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+In my early, youthful days in Ohio, I started as a simple barista-- slinging espresso, working my
+        way up to training director, and even winning a championship.
+The skills and people I met in my humble start have shaped me into the understanding and hardworking person I am today and I bring that background into whatever work I do now.
+        Since my more bohemian beginings, I've held many different managent positions in retail, cusomter-relations, and digital settings.
+My multi-facet past has fortified my understanding of diversity, adversity, and adapatability.
 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Code Splitting